 One of the things you can do is to inject some meaning back in your life.
 And the best way to go about this is to flip the narrative.
 Case in point—the story of John F Kennedy’s visit to NASA in 1962.
 He ran into a janitor and when asked him what he was doing, he replied: “I’m helping put a man on the moon.”

-I previously wrote about how to become unstuck in life.
 The feeling that we are not making progress is a definite joy crusher.
-The main take-aways are that we should compare wisely, find our passions, and diversify our experiences.
+We should compare wisely, find our passions, and diversify our experiences.
 These are not magic pills but more so opportunities to make our time here worthwhile and fulfilling.

 Happiness is notoriously hard to pin down.